hyoo-ru/mam_mol/view/readme.md

 **`plugins() : Array< $mol_view > = null`**

-It is an array of plugins.
+Array of plugins.
 Plugin is a component which can be supplemented with the logic of the current components.
-For example

-In the example we create a list with navigation (using $mol_nav)
+For example, list component with keyboard navigation (used `$mol_nav` plugin):

 ```
 <= Options $mol_list